Alex Ambrose is the senior producer for Q2 Music, WQXR’s online station and website devoted to discovery, curiosity and vibrant 21st-century music.

-Ambrose manages the programmatic direction of Q2 Music and works with the ensemble of NYPR staff to produce live webcasts, conceive and execute large-scale festival programming with local and international partners, develop new shows and hosts, craft features, interviews and profiles, and ensure the vitality of music playlists.
+Alex oversees the overall programmatic direction of Q2 Music and works with WQXR and NYPR staff to produce live webcasts; conceive and execute large-scale festivals and 24-hour marathons with local and international partners; develop new shows, podcasts and hosts; craft features, interviews and profiles; and ensure the vitality of music playlists.

 He graduated from Brown University in 2002 with a double major in Musicology and Comparative Literature and received a master’s degree from Université de Lumière Lyon 2 in France in 2004.
-In addition to working in publishing and arts administration, he was the associate producer for WNYC’s Evening Music with hosts Terrance McKnight and David Garland from 2007 to 2009.
+Alex cut his teeth in radio as a host for Overnight Music on WNYC and then, under executive producer Limor Tomer, as the associate producer for WNYC’s Evening Music with hosts Terrance McKnight and David Garland from 2007 to 2009.
 During that time, he produced the ASCAP Deems Taylor Award-winning 24:33: A John Cage Celebration.

 Alex Ambrose appears in the following:

 Singer-songwriter Toshi Reagon's "Brooklyn Bound" offers a honest and poetic musical look at gentrification in Crown Heights.
 Watch the second of our "Silent Voices" documentaries.

 Wednesday, August 02, 2017

 The Brooklyn Youth Chorus recently created space for conversation about social justice through commissioning ten new works.
 We dive into one: Kamala Sankaram's "Keeping the Look Loose."